UCLM-ARCO/scone-ice/README.md

     scone_proxy.request('(checkpoint "new-things")')

-Then server generate a file on:
+Then server generates a file at:

     <working-dir>/scone-knowledge.d/snapshots/new-things.lisp

-When you restart the server, that files will be loaded too.
+When you restart the server, these files will be loaded as the other local knowledge.

 # Run from repository